Mapping flagellated swimmers to surface-slip driven swimmers: Introduction

 To reduce the computational cost more simplified models have been used.
 The most commons are the ones based on multipole expansions and those including an active slip on the swimmers surface.
 Both approaches require less unknowns than well-resolved methods and they can use much larger time steps.
 The models based on multipole expansions describe the flow field generated by the microswimmers as a sum of Stokes multipoles.
 For force-free microswimmers the lowest relevant multipole is the force dipole \cite{Hernandez-Ortiz2005}, which is enough to distinguish between pushers as the bacteria \emph{e. coli} \cite{Drescher2011} and pullers as some choanoflagellates \cite{Smith2009} or algae \cite{Drescher2010}.
 Most minimal models do not include higher order multipoles but some of them include torque-dipoles or stresslets \cite{Delmotte2015c,Ishimoto2020a}.
 These models have been very successful to explain the instability of suspensions of pushers \cite{Saintillan2008, Saintillan2008a, Lushi2018} and even the scattering of swimmers with obstacles \cite{Spagnolie2015a, Contino2015, Lushi2017}.
 However, they present important limitations.

-First, it is generally difficult to improve them by including higher order multipoles; and perhaps, a bigger problem is that the flow they generate is usually pairwise additive.
-In particular, the flow does not obey the boundary condition on the swimmers surfaces.
-This limitation restrict the use of these methods to study suspensions in the dilute regime or the scattering with obstacles with only simple geometries for which the image system of the Stokes equations is known.
+First, it is generally difficult to improve them by including higher order multipoles; and perhaps, a bigger problem is that they generate flows that, do not obey the boundary condition on the swimmers surfaces.
+This limitation can be ameliorated by including non-pairwise terms, such as stresslets, but that reduces the simplicity of the method and again it is hard to include high order multipoles \cite{Swan2011, Delmotte2015c, Elfring2022}.
+These limitations restrict the use of these methods to study suspensions in the dilute regime or the scattering with obstacles with only simple geometries for which the image system of the Stokes equations is known.

 The other common approach is to model microswimmers as rigid particles with an active slip on their surfaces.
 The effective slip models the thrust that is generated by a carpet of underresolved cilia, as introduced in the squirmer model by Blake in the 1970s \cite{Blake1971a}.
 The slip can be time-dependent \cite{Guo2021} although most models use constant slips.
 This approach has been used in multitude of works to study different phenomena like interactions between swimmers \cite{Llopis2010}, sedimentation \cite{Scagliarini2022}, swimming near walls \cite{Spagnolie2012, Ishimoto2013} or interfaces \cite{Gidituri2022}.
 However, the optimum choice of the slip to match a specific swimmer has not been explored in detail.
 Most works consider axisymmetric slips expanded as a Legendre polynomial truncated at the second order; but a generalization where a rotlet term is included was presented in Ref. \cite{Fadda2020}, very nice work exploring the optimal time-dependent slip for propulsion was presented in Ref. \cite{Guo2021} and a comparison between ciliated and squirmer swimmers was provided in Ref. \cite{Ito2019}.